AmitHaritan1/ArmyServiceWithinAtRiskYouth/README.md

-Hacha1-10:
+Hacha1-10 - Fields that are about preparation programs, extracurriculars and plans for the future.
-Those fields are about preparation programs and plans for the children future. we specific want to use in Hacha3 and Hacha10.
+We specifically want to use in Hacha3 and Hacha10.

 Hacha3 and Hacha10 are about the army preparation:

- - Hacha3 is about if they got good army preparation.
+ - Hacha3 asks if they got good army preparation.

 | Value |  Label |
 |:-----:|:------:|
 |   1   |   No   |
 |   2   |   Yes  |

- - Hacha10 is scaled from 1-5 accending about their army preparation.
+ - Hacha10 is an acsending scale from 1-5 rating the army preparation they received.

-# General
+# General:

-T3gender -  This field indicates the children' gender:
+T3gender -  This field contains the children's gender:

 | Value |  Label |
 |:-----:|:------:|